Academic Assistance Center

 Academic & Career Information Center

-- ACIC career specialists met individually with 1,398 students exploring majors and choosing career paths
+- ACIC career specialists met individually with more than 1,400 students exploring majors and choosing career paths.

 Career & Employment Services

 - 566 employers came to K-State during 2013-14 to recruit students through career fairs and on-campus interviews.

 - The Center is a leader in providing high quality state-wide early childhood trainings.

 - The Center meets the needs of children with special needs (i.e. speech, mental health, developmental delays, language barriers, etc.) by partnering with the school district and many other specialists who come to the center to work with children.

 - Chaz Mailey, Psy.D. joined the staff.
 Dr. Mailey is now the Coordinator for AODES, which includes his supervision of the Assistant Coordinator for the ABC Program.

 - The program achieved an 81% graduation/matriculation rate.

 - Two University Distinguished Undergraduate in Research Award Recipients came from the program.

 - Scholars participated in national competitions and received several awards: Truman and Rhodes finalists, Fulbright Recipient, Gilman recipient, Lideres de Hoy Essay recipient, Landmark Scholar, and Teach for America participants.